pschanely/scoredb/README.md

 # scoredb

-A simple database optimized for returning results by custom scoring functions.
+A simple database index optimized for returning results by custom scoring functions.

 # Why?